MartinaB91/project1-html-css/README.md

 - Sales is handled in other channels today and in the future functionality for handling this on the site would be nice.
 ## Deployment
+This section describes how the site was deployed.

+1. Make sure that all code is comitted and pushed.
+2. Go to GitHub.
+Choose which resposatory to deploy.
+3. Go to 'Settings', scroll to GitHub Pages and click 'Check it out here'.
+4. In section source, select main branch and save.
+5. Wait until GitHub has created your link to the deployed site.
 ## Credits

 [Bootstrap](https://getbootstrap.com/): Used for the navbar and also for icon in timeline.